 In the rare case that this well-made equipment should have a warranty failure in the field, we will send you replacement parts at no charge and pay the shipping to get the defective parts back to us, if needed.
 For complete info, please see our warranty section.

 Sometimes, if the popularity of an implement makes it cost-effective to do so, a tractor manufacturer will actually produce certain types of implements themselves.
 For example, BCS and Grillo both produce their own tillers and cutter (sickle) bar mowers.
 BCS also produces their own lawn mowers, flail mowers and single-stage snowblowers, and recently started producing their own power sweeper after buying it for many years.
-The power harrows, rotary plows, chipper/shredder, 21”, 26” and 32” brush mowers, moldboard plows, utility trailers, pressure washers, and water pump that are sold under the BCS brand are all produced by different companies.
+In order to increase their product offering, independent BCS importers (like BCS America, the North American importer of BCS) will choose to private-label some other manufacturers’ goods.
+For example: The power harrows, rotary plows, chipper/shredder, 21”, 26” and 32” brush mowers, moldboard plows, utility trailers, pressure washers, hayrake, plastic mulch layer and water pump that are offered by BCS America are all produced by companies other than BCS.
+(BCS America’s implement offering today is roughly TWICE of what it was 10 years ago.
+This increase is largely because they have been following OUR lead on offering a more full line of implements!!)

 Boy, wouldn’t that be nice!
 Unfortunately, NO. Every single brand is different.
 Grillo and BCS used to share the same PTO when the companies were working together, but BCS has now changed theirs.
 However: All the independent European implement manufacturers deal with this issue by simply offering an implement with an interchangeable PTO flange and shaft.
 That way an implement dealer doesn’t have to stock, say, 15 different rotary plows to fit all the Italian tractor brands; he just stocks one or two plows and 15 different PTO flange/shafts.
 In the case of the few implements that are manufactured by the tractor company; the PTO flanges are typically not removable, but cast into the gearbox housings … so they will only fit “their” tractors.
 In some cases, an adapter can be used (if available) to adapt implements if the PTO shaft turns the proper direction!